milokhl/personal-website/public/markdown/wavenet.md

 Doing the same modifications to the Voice Lead Synth, we get the **exact same pattern!** You can listen to all of the gain-modified Voice Lead Synth clips while following along with the notes for the English Horn and observe the same characteristics.

 The Voice Lead Synth is also playing a C note.
-My next question was: **do these harmonic interval relationships generalize to different pitches?** I used the Banjo (below), playing a G to investigate.
+My next question was: **do these harmonic interval relationships generalize to different pitches?** Maybe I just got lucky because both instruments are playing a C. I used the Banjo (below), playing a G to investigate.

 #### Results: Banjo
 <iframe width="100%" height="450" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/662162496%3Fsecret_token%3Ds-4z8Fl&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>